njoubert/PlayingWithFire/mechanics/README.md

 ### Propane Plumbing Pro-Tips

+- Wear gloves, eye and ear protection and closed-toed shoes.
+Leather boots are the best.
+Wear cotton or other natural materials when working with fire.
+Synthetics melt into the skin if it catches fire.
+Not good.
 - Black piping is cheap and works well.
 Galvanized piping is not allowed.
 Brass is great but expensive.
 - Schedule 80 pipe and Class 300 or Class 3000 fittings for tank-pressure (pre-regulator) section.
 - Yellow LP-compatible ("Gas Line") Sealant Tape